-This demo shows a couple of uses of bitmap images as masks.
+This demo shows a couple of uses of bitmap images.
 You can use them either as textures for images or as the mask for another texture (the face on the left is used as a mask for a blue and yellow grating).

 from psychopy import core, visual, event